epfl-ada/ada-2024-project-panada/README.md

-# ada-2024-project-panada

-### Project Idea
-We want to analyze YouTube’s Evolution into a Professional Platform for Creators.
+# From Hobby to Profession: The Evolution of YouTube as a Career Platform

+## Abstract

-When YouTube was created in 2005, the platform was not professionalized but it became now for many people, their main source of income.
-This project explores how YouTube evolved from a casual video-sharing site into a professional platform for full-time creators.
-Using the channel metadata and time-series data, we would analyze how the average size of successful channels (subscribers and views) has changed over time and identify signals of professionalization, such as increased upload frequency and consistent content themes.
-Additionally, we would explore which content categories (e.g., Gaming, Education) have seen the most professional growth, using the video metadata to track shifts in production quality and upload patterns.
-We’d correlate these changes with the introduction of monetization features (e.g., AdSense) and algorithm updates, to map out the timeline of YouTube’s transformation into a career-driven platform.
+Since its inception in 2005, YouTube has transformed from a casual video-sharing site into a professional platform supporting countless full-time creators.
+This project investigates YouTube’s evolution by examining how the average size of successful channels (measured in subscribers and views) has changed over time.
+Using channel metadata and time-series data, we analyze key indicators of professionalization, such as increased upload frequency, content consistency, and strategic engagement practices.
+Additionally, we explore which content categories (e.g., Gaming, Education) have driven the platform’s growth by tracking shifts in production quality, audience reach, and upload patterns in the video metadata.
+Through this lens, we map out YouTube’s transition into a viable career platform and highlight the broader industry trends that support the professionalization of digital content creation.

+## Research Questions

+- How has the frequency and consistency of content creation evolved over time across different channel categories?

+- How has creator content strategy evolved to reflect professional monetization approaches?

+- Which categories led YouTube's professionalization, and how did professional practices spread?

+- How does investment in content production reflect the transition from hobby to profession?

+- How has community management evolved from casual interaction to professional engagement strategies?

+## Proposed additional datasets (if any)

+TODO: Waiting for Valentine's update

+## Methods

+TODO: Waiting for Adam's update

+## Proposed timeline

+#### Step 1: Data exploration

+#### Step 2: Data cleaning

+#### Step 3: Data Analysis

+#### Step 4: Compilation of all our analysis

+## Organization within the team

+## Questions for TA (optional)

 ## Data Cleaning Pipeline